 Mail: Your mails could also be accessed on iCloud by someone who owns your iCloud account and password.
 What the person needs to do is to click on Mail option on the sidebar to view the mails once he or she has logged in the iCloud account.

-Track iPhone Location History: If your iPhone is lost or stolen, you might opt for "Find My iPhone" to locate the lost iPhone.
-All the location history of your iPhone will be tracked once "Find My iPhone" is enabled.
+Track iPhone Location History: All the location history of your iPhone will be tracked once "Find My iPhone" is enabled.
 Tha's to say, if someone logs into your iCloud, he/she will view your movement in last week or last month.
 What's worse, your iPhone data may also be erased remotely if the person clicks on the option of "Erase Device" after logging into the iCloud.

 Keychain, Notes, Calendar, Documents and Other iCoud Settings: Besides the data we listed above, the other data saved in the iCloud such as calendar, documents, notes, presentations created using Keynote online, spreadsheets created using Numbers online and Reminders could also be seen by someone who logs into your iCloud.
 These data can be viewed both on iOS device or the web.